 Of course, there are many good reasons to mend a bowl.
+But this art goes beyond the practical or sentimental.
 From tending my tea garden through growth and change and at times dealing with storm damage, I learned the wisdom of honoring the potential of what is here now.

 Addendum: This post was updated on 3/11/19 to include the video on the meaning of kintsugi for a survivor.